Hynexly

 Investor.gov describes MD&A as the section that gives the company's view on the business results of the past fiscal year and allows management to tell its story in its own words.
 That is exactly why it deserves special attention.

 The reason MD&A matters is that it creates a bridge between raw numbers and management's explanation of those numbers.
-On page 36 of NVIDIA's fiscal 2026 10-K, the filing explicitly says the discussion should be read together with Risk Factors and the consolidated financial statements before deciding whether to purchase, hold, or sell the stock.
+On page 36 of NVIDIA's fiscal 2026 10-K, the filing explicitly says the discussion should be read together with Risk Factors and the consolidated financial statements before forming a company-level view.
 That instruction is worth taking literally.

 When reading MD&A, three questions usually matter more than everything else: